On Kernel Method-Based Connectionist Models and Supervised Deep Learning Without Backpropagation: Related Works

 Much works have been done to improve or substitute BP in learning a deep architecture.
 Most aim at improving the classical method, working as add-ons for BP.
 The most notable ones are perhaps the unsupervised greedy pre-training techniques proposed by \cite{Hinton06b} and \cite{Bengio07}.
 Among works that try to completely substitute BP, none provided a comparable optimality guarantee in theory as that given by BP. \cite{Fahlman1990} pioneered the idea of greedily learn the architecture of an NN.
 In their work, each new node is added to maximize the correlation between its output and the residual error signal.
-Several authors explored the idea of approximating error signals propagated by BP locally at each layer or each node \citep{Bengio2014, Carreira2014, Lee2015, Balduzzi2015, Jaderberg2016}. \cite{Kulkarni2017} proposed to train NN layer-wise using an ideal kernel matrix that is a special case of that in our work.
-No theoretical results were provided to justify its optimality for NN. \cite{Zhou2017} proposed a BP-free deep architecture based on decision trees, but the idea is very different from ours. \cite{Raghu2017} attempted to quantify the quality of hidden representations toward learning more interpretable deep architectures, sharing a motivation similar to ours.
+Several authors explored the idea of approximating error signals propagated by BP locally at each layer or each node \citep{Bengio2014, Carreira2014, Lee2015, Balduzzi2015, Jaderberg2016}. \cite{Zhou2017} proposed a BP-free deep architecture based on decision trees. \cite{Raghu2017} attempted to quantify the quality of hidden representations toward learning more interpretable deep architectures, sharing a motivation similar to ours.